Self-Admitted GenAI Usage in Open-Source Software: Discussion

 \subsection{RQ2: Existing Guidelines for GenAI Usage}

-Motivated by the purpose categories \emph{Documentation and Acknowledgement} and \emph{Guidance and Best Practices} that we identified while answering \textbf{RQ1} (see Table~\ref{tab:purpose}), we further explored the policies and usage guidelines for GenAI tools that we found (see Table~\ref{tab:reg}).
+Motivated by the purpose categories \emph{Guidance and Best Practices} that we identified while answering \textbf{RQ1} (see Table~\ref{tab:purpose}), we further explored the policies and usage guidelines for GenAI tools that we found (see Table~\ref{tab:reg}).
 Their content ranged from encouraging developers to use GenAI tools to prohibiting their usage entirely.
-The developer survey we conducted confirmed the broad spectrum of positions, covering ethical, legal, and practical considerations.

-Mentioned aspects include the unclear copyright situation of the training data, the unclear implications for generated content, data privacy risks when sharing inputs with GenAI systems, and concerns regarding code quality and maintainability.
+\textbf{Our developer survey suggests a broad spectrum of positions that cover ethical, legal, and practical considerations.} Mentioned aspects include the unclear copyright situation of the training data, the unclear implications for generated content, data privacy risks when sharing inputs with GenAI systems, and concerns regarding code quality and maintainability.
 Moreover, a majority of our survey participants agreed that the regulation of GenAI usage is necessary in open-source projects.
-Related to that, participants argued for transparent disclosure of GenAI usage and also for documenting the generation context.
-It is unclear how much transparency is required and what purposes it can serve in the future: Is a binary flag sufficient?
-Or is it better to document the percentage of generated content, as suggested by one participant?
+In relation to that, participants argued for transparent disclosure of GenAI usage and also for documenting the generation context.
+It is unclear how much transparency is required and what purposes it can serve: Is a binary flag sufficient?
+Or is it better to document the percentage of generated content, as suggested by a participant?
 Or the whole prompt?
 Do only manually written prompts need to be disclosed, or also system prompts?
-This aspect is aligned with the questions raised in the discussion for \textbf{RQ1} regarding prompt context.
+This aspect is aligned with the questions raised in the discussion for \textbf{RQ1} about prompt context.

-Our results suggest that \textbf{software developers}, especially those maintaining open-source software projects, should articulate a clear position regarding GenAI usage in their projects.
-Many positions are possible.
-The spectrum ranges from a general recommendation to use GenAI tools, over recommendations for specific tools and use cases, to more restrictive policies requiring an extensive peer review of generated content, or policies prohibiting GenAI usage completely.
-Open-source projects should clearly communicate expectations regarding GenAI usage to their contributors.
+Our results suggest that \textbf{software developers}, especially those maintaining open-source software projects, should \textbf{articulate a clear position} regarding GenAI usage in their projects.
+The spectrum of possible positions ranges from a general recommendation to use GenAI tools, over recommendations for specific tools and use cases, to more restrictive policies requiring an extensive peer review of generated content, or policies prohibiting GenAI usage completely.
+Open-source projects should \textbf{clearly communicate expectations} regarding GenAI usage to their contributors.
 For downstream consumers of open-source dependencies, explicit GenAI policies serve as a signal of due diligence that may influence their dependency selection.